willwen/KTV/README.md

 It will detect any file changes in webpage/* and generate a dist/bundle.js file, which is what index.html uses

 ## Authors
-Will Wen - initial work
+Will Wen

+##Contributers
+Sherry Mei
+Eula Zhong
+Siqin Li
 See also the list of [contributors](https://github.com/willwen/KTV/contributors)

 ## License